sematext/docs/docs/experience/faq.md

 The script is loaded asynchronously and in most cases should have no or very small effect on website performance.

+### Is the Experience script open-source?

+Yes, the Experience script is open-source.
+Look at the [Browser SDK](/agents/browser/) section to learn more.

 ### Can I send data from a different domain?

 Depending on your plan, you may be able to send data from multiple domains at